Iranian finance firm's CEO pleads guilty to multimillion-dollar fraud conspiracy in Minnesota

 A federal public defender representing Shahidian was not immediately available for comment.

-The company’s chief operating officer, Vahid Vali, 33, is also charged, as is Payment24 itself.
-The Minneapolis division of the FBI investigated the case.
+The firm’s chief operating officer, Vahid Vali, 33, is also charged, as is Payment24.
+The FBI’s Minneapolis division investigated the case.